-Quacy Timmons is entering her third year as the assistant women’s basketball coach at Columbus State in the 2014-2015 season.
+Quacy Timmons is in her third year as the assistant women’s basketball coach at Columbus State in the 2014-2015 season.
 Timmons brings nine years of Division I coaching experience to the Lady Cougars.

 With the Lady Cougars, Timmons is in charge of developing post players while also serving as the recruiting coordinator.

 Timmons spent six seasons at Eastern Illinois University of the Ohio Valley Conference.
 During her time with the Panthers, EIU posted 116 victories which included winning 84 games from 2007-2011, the most by any Eastern Illinois basketball team in a four-year period since the school transitioned into a Division I institution.